jappeace/linux-config/NIXOS-MOVE-PLAN.md

 # Nixos move plan

 1. Backup partition
+2. Backup firefox extensions such as umatrix.
+(I lost these)
 2. Format in btrfs with luks
 3. Get ssh keys
 4. clone this repo